Fishing / Comanche Trail Pond

 Learn to Fish

 Learning to fish is like riding a bicycle.
 Once your learn how easy and fun it is, you will never forget!
 Whether you stand in the river or on the side of a pond with a can of worms, or use a boat with state-of-the-art equipment, fishing can be enjoyed by all ages and all skill levels.
 Even beginner anglers can learn how fun and relaxing fishing can be, and learn life skills in the process.
 The goal for learning to fish and for our Pond in Odessa is to provide a recreational opportunity and enhance the quality of life available to all Odessa Residents.

 Comanche Trail Park is a long linear park with a West Entrance and a South Entrance.
-Comanche Trail Park is perfect for disc golfers (3 courses), 3.2mi trail, and a large Community Fishing Lake (CFL).
-The pond is located at the South Entrance, 301 W. I-20, click on the link below for a map and directions.
+Comanche Trail Park is perfect for disc golfers (3 courses), 3.2 mile trail, and a large Community Fishing Lake.
+The pond is located at the South Entrance, located at:

 Fish Stocking Schedule

 Comanche Trail Park will be stocked with Rainbow Trout on the following days:

 - February 9, 2021